VincentH-Net/azure-uno-dev-vm/README.md

 - PowerShell profile configuration
   - .NET 10 CLI tab completion
   - AZ tab completion
-  - Custom Oh-My_POSH theme atomic-min-dotnet-git-az.omp with:
+  - Custom Oh-My_POSH theme `atomic-min-dotnet-git-az` with:
     - Simplified 2-line prompt based on atomic theme look, with full current path on the first prompt, plus the current Git branch (only when in a repo).
 The second line has the full console width available for what you type.
     - Tooltip for AZ that shows the current Entra directory name, Azure subscription name and user - only when you are typing an AZ command.
     - tooltip for dotnet that shows the .NET version - only when you type a dotnet command